 “The flight test program demonstrates one part of the operational capability of the ICBM weapon system,” Col. Omar Colbert, commander of the 576th Flight Test Squadron at Vandenberg, said in an Aug.
 4 release.
 “The Minuteman III is 50 years old, and continued test launches are essential in ensuring its reliability until the 2030s when the Ground-Based Strategic Deterrent is fully in place.
 Most importantly, this visible message of national security serves to assure our allies and dissuade potential aggressors.”

 Air Force Global Strike Command vets the 1970s-era unarmed missiles a few times a year to ensure they are still accurate and reliable.
 This is the second test launch of a dummy Minuteman III intercontinental ballistic missile in 2020.
-Vandenberg held its first test launch of the year in February, when the base offered reporters a rare peek into launch-night operations.
+Vandenberg held its first test launch of the year in February, when the base offered reporters The Drive reported.

 The service said the test, previewed in an April press release, is not responding to any real-world events or regional tensions.
 Global Strike’s launch calendars are planned three to five years in advance.